Car trade strategy

 Used cars

-• Operating models and roles in the distribution chain are changing
+• Car trade operating models and roles in the distribution chain changing

 Digitalisation